 In preparation for writing this, I tracked down Animal Farm as a cartoon from 1954 and settled in for a typical quarantine-style day with our two year old (a lot of bizarre historical videos on Youtube, lots of cheese sticks, and lots of Little Critter books).

 This cartoon was far darker than most we encounter (and that old Disney stuff is pretty violent).
 The “very bad” (two year old words) drunk farmer and the pigs that acted like arrogant “meanies” caused my husband to walk in and question if the cartoon was appropriate for a toddler.
+It’s not.

-What do you think?
-Why has George Orwell had such a long lasting impact on literature and reached such a wide variety of people?
+- Why has George Orwell had such a long lasting impact on literature and reached such a wide variety of people?

 Disclaimer: As always, if you need psychological or financial advice please seek a professional for your specific situation.